-I want to train the next generation of geographers and Earth system scientists.
-Just as the invention of the microscope provided a new lens to view science, modern geographic tools such as remote sensing, GIS, and spatial analysis provide a fresh perspective on the world, the environment, and the relationship between people and the environment.
+I want to train the next generation of geographers and urban scientists.
+Just as the invention of the microscope provided a new lens to view science, modern geographic tools such as remote sensing, big data, and spatial analysis provide a fresh perspective on the world, urban areas, and the relationship between urbanization and the environment.

 My teaching philosophy rests on three tenets: integrating students in research, developing writing skills, and fostering systems thinking.
 My approach to education mirrors my research: I emphasize interdisciplinary training that is hands-on and cutting-edge.
-In lectures and seminars, I employ the Socratic method of teaching and challenge students to think critically.
-I find mentoring and teaching students fulfilling because it offers an opportunity for me to engage and collaborate with the next generation of scholars, and in turn, expand my own worldviews.
+I find mentoring and teaching students fulfilling because it offers an opportunity for me to engage and collaborate with the next generation of scholars and leaders.

 I offer a range of classes, from technical courses on urban remote sensing and digital image processing to seminars on urban mitigation of climate change.